-This section provides information to help Canterbury property owners understand the new law for locating property boundaries in Christchurch and how they may be affected.
+This section provides information to help Canterbury property owners understand the law for locating property boundaries in Christchurch and how they may be affected.

-The Canterbury Property Boundaries and Related Matters Act 2016
+The Canterbury Property Boundaries and Related Matters Act 2016 (the Act)

 What’s going on here?

 The Canterbury earthquakes caused some land to spread, contract or slip sideways.
-This has created uncertainty in the location of some boundaries.
+This created uncertainty in the location of some boundaries.
 As a result it is not always clear if the boundaries still coincide with physical features on the property such as fences.

-Why was the Canterbury Property Boundaries and Related Matters Act 2016 necessary?
+Why was the Act necessary?

 It was difficult for surveyors to reconcile the old law with the actual position of the boundaries on the ground because of the earthquake-related land movement.
 In particular, surveyors found it difficult to identify and interpret physical evidence of boundaries in a way that was consistent with the principle that legal property boundaries are fixed and do not move with land movement.
 The new law created certainty by introducing the principle that boundaries moved with the earthquake-related movement (the ‘boundaries moved’ principle).

 How many property owners are likely to be affected?

 Most property owners’ boundaries will be where they are expected to be as evidenced by physical features such as fences.
-Initial work shows the number of affected properties to be small and LINZ is continuing to identify these in more detail.

-What is LINZ doing to manage conflicts?
+What is LINZ doing to manage boundary conflicts?

 Does the Act apply to earthquakes that happen after enactment?